HandrewOltenish/Godot_Projects/Readme.md

 57. Created movement buttons. they strafe the olayer directionally.
 I plan to make the button interface more user-friendly and THEN implementing InputEvents.
 58. Still on mobile version: implementing a simple camera rotation system that rotates the player model alongside it.
 59. Working on camera movement.
 Implemented left-right view.
 Next step is to rotate the character model accordingly.
+60. Working on fixing an error where CharacterBody3D's rotation values can not be modified.